 In January, when Bhima’s arm was well on the mend we allowed the two of them to play together supervised.
 It was a bit hard on Indra because he so wanted to pay wrestle but we could never allow that, fearing that Bhima was too weak and his arm still vulnerable.
 Bhima, on the other hand, was full of confidence!
 A little too much confidence…and he did bite Indra rather hard.
 From this, we could see how important it was that Bhima got corrected by a real orangutan playmate who is not as tolerant as a human surrogate mother.

-In February 2021, the two young apes were moved to the first level of the Forest School where they get to spend their days in the forest there and sleeping at night in the Portacamp nursery, with their caregiver.
+In February 2021, the two orphans were moved to the Forest School and started to spend their entire days in the forest and sleeping at night in the Portacamp nursery, with their caregiver.

-That forest is quite dense and with many fruit trees, so we could see how Indra was going up and down in the trees, searching for food, and sometimes looked as if he was expecting Bhima to follow him high in the tree, however, Bhima, smaller than Indra and has his arm in rehabilitation, was more cautious and just follow him until 2m high.
+That forest is quite dense and with many fruit trees, so we could see how Indra was going up and down in the trees, sampling the food, and he sometimes looked as if he was expecting Bhima to follow him high in the tree.
+However, Bhima, who's younger than Indra and, discouraged by his caregivers, was more cautious and just followed him until 2m (6.6 ft) high.

-We decided that was also a good time to introduce Indra to some other orangutan orphans, as Lestari and Damai, who are also a similar age to him, and with whom he could explore together the high canopy of the forest and play rougher than with little Bhima.
+To give Indra a more balanced life, we introduced him to Lestari and Damai, who are of similar age, and with whom he could explore together the high canopy of the forest and play rougher than with little Bhima.
 After that, slowly, we will be introducing him to other orangutans who have a bit more experience in the trees.

-Now, in July, Bhima, Indra and Damai and Lestari are spending their days in different combinations, but they always meet up for breakfast and dinner at a platform where they also socialise.
-They compete for food and jostle each other, then, satiated, they rest and become drowsy on the laps of the caregivers, all in one heap so you can hardly tell who's arm or foot belongs where.
+Now in July, Bhima, Indra, Damai and Lestari are spending their days in different combinations, but they always meet up for breakfast and dinner at a platform where they also socialize.
+They compete for food and jostle each other; then, when satiated, they rest and become drowsy on the laps of the caregivers, all in one heap so you can hardly tell who's arm or foot belongs where.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.